lordbaldwin1/bb-go/README.md

 A bitboard-based chess engine implementation in Go!

 ## TODO
-- make sure occupancies are being updated and restored properly
 - make sure checking if king is in check is working properly

 ## Building and Running